 You can see that the Do-It-All CFO model is clearly broken and a core factor in the crisis of nonprofit accountant turnover.
 The challenge, of course, becomes how your nonprofit can allocate all of the work that previously was handled by a CFO, director of finance, or senior accountant.

 There are three primary ways that you can do this:

 - Create multiple roles.
 This would mean, for example, having an accountant, a bookkeeper, and an HR professional.
 This lets each employee focus on what they do best.
 However, due to limited budgets, these often are part-time roles and can be challenging to fill.
 And without a true CFO, your organization may lack the high-level financial expertise you need.

 - Hire support teams for your CFO.
 Another solution is adding more accounting and bookkeeping support to help your CFO with less advanced tasks.
 This can help ensure your CFO can focus on the most important things and isn’t overwhelmed by too many basic duties and responsibilities, but it gets expensive quickly.

 - Outsource to a qualified financial partner.
 When you outsource bookkeeping and accounting to a professional nonprofit accounting team, you ensure your finance needs are met by a dedicated service team of highly skilled accountants, bookkeepers, and nonprofit financial experts.
 And you pay a fixed monthly fee that fits within your budget.

 Want to eliminate accountant turnover once and for all?

-According to a report by the Society for Human Resource Management (SHRM), it costs an average of $4,129 and takes 42 days to fill an open position.
+According to a report by the Society for Human Resource Management (SHRM), the average cost-per-hire is $4,693.
 Plus, turnover in your financial department can result in frustrated vendors, blown budgets, lost grant funding, and even worse.